containers/quadlet/docs/Fileformat.md

   Set one or more OCI labels on the container.
 The format is a list of `key=value` items, similar to `Environment`.

+  This key can be listed multiple  times.

 * `Annotation=`

   Set one or more OCI annotations on the container.
 The format is a list of `key=value` items, similar to `Environment`.

+  This key can be listed multiple  times.

 # Volume files